ahmedhijazi94/HZpagination.js/README.md

          HZpaginationId ='pagination-container', //id of pagination container

-         HZpaginationArrowsClass = 'paginacaoCursor', //set the class of pagi
+         HZpaginationArrowsClass = 'paginacaoCursor', //set the class of pagination arrows

          HZpaginationColorDefault =  '#880e4f', //default color for the pagination numbers